patrickbwarren/qgis-survex-import/README.md

 easting and northing here (and elevation [OSDN](https://en.wikipedia.org/wiki/Ordnance_datum "wikipedia")) were obtained by field work.
-Then `DowProv.svx` specifies input CRS is the OS GB SD square, and asks that the reduced data should be exported using the all-numeric British National Grid scheme, here codified with a
+Then `DowProv.svx` specifies input SRS is the OS GB SD square, and asks that the reduced data should be exported using the all-numeric British National Grid scheme, here codified with a
 [European Petroleum Survey Group (EPSG)](http://spatialreference.org/ "spatial reference website") code.
-Using EPSG numbers avoids potential misunderstanding when importing into a GIS platform, for example in QGIS one can find the exact exported CRS easily enough by searching on the EPSG number.
+Using EPSG numbers avoids potential misunderstanding when importing into a GIS platform, for example in QGIS one can find the exact exported SRS easily enough by searching on the EPSG number.